Rorothejedi/vue-compostella/README.md

 - `npm run build` (with latest version in local)
 - `git push` (still in local)
+- Update from Remote (Git™ Version Control on cPanel)
-- Deploy git head commit (Git™ Version Control on cPanel)
+- Deploy HEAD commit (Git™ Version Control on cPanel)